USBtheKey/7382-Team-D-2020/README.md

 //Could you guys type something then Commit in this file so we know who's on Git or not - thanks :)

 //Arthur is here

+# Game Summary
+Chucking as many dead babies in a dumpster truck in the span of 30 seconds.